codelit-io/codelit-demo-app/README.md

 ## What is this? 🤩

-Great and simple getting started **Web App** template.
-You get a great front-end app paired with Firebase serverless technologies.
+Great and simple getting started Web App template.
+You get a great **React** front-end app paired with **Firebase** serverless technologies.
 Very easy to get started, just configure firebase and circle ci and you will have a fully up and running full-stack app.

 Used for Front-end/React courses and code questions in each course.
 Answering these questions can be done by solving broken code in each course and earning points.